wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-5.&emsp;How can you teach someone the value of something someone has deliberately thrown away?
+5. How can you teach someone the value of something someone has deliberately thrown away?
 <sup>2</sup>The thrower must have thrown the thing away because the thrower did not value the thing.
 <sup>3</sup>You can only show the thrower how miserable the thrower is without the thing, and slowly bring the thing nearer so the thrower can learn how the-thrower’s misery lessens as the thrower approaches the thing.
 <sup>4</sup>Showing the thrower’s misery teaches the thrower to associate his the-thrower’s misery with the-thing’s absence, and the opposite of misery with the-thing’s presence.